 The district will not tolerate hazing.
 Disciplinary consequences for hazing will be in accordance with the Student Code of Conduct.
-It is a criminal offense if a person engages in hazing; solicits, encourages, directs, aids, or attempts to aid another in hazing; or has firsthand knowledge of an incident of hazing being planned or having occurred and fails to report this to the principal or superintendent.
+It is a criminal offense if a person engages in hazing; solicits, encourages, directs, aids, or attempts to aid another in hazing; or has firsthand knowledge of an incident of hazing being planned or having occurred and fails to report this to the principal, superintendent., or law enforcement official.

-[See Bullying on page 34 and policies FFI and FNCC for more information.]
+[See Bullying (All Grade Levels) and policies FFI and FNCC for more information.]